 The new semantic elements in HTML5 hold accessibility promise.
-It’s merely potential for improvement at the current time, because the semantic elements introduced in HTML5 are not yet universally recognized by browsers and assistive technology devices.
 Here are some of the the new elements.

 - header: header can be used for a page element, a section, and article, or an aside element